The Sonn Law Group is currently investigating VSR Financial. Detailed information about the brokerage firm can be found by referencing CRD#: 14503.

 Mr. Van Platter made these recommendations despite the fact that his client listed his risk tolerance as ‘moderate to conservative’.
 Indeed, the client even directly informed Mr. Van Patter that he was uncomfortable with the inherent risk and volatility of the stock market, and that he preferred a more stable investment.

 Yet, Mr. Van Patter still recommended that this client invest in products that were even riskier than stocks.
-FINRA authorities found that 52 percent of the retired pilot’s total liquid assets were invested in ‘high risk alternative investments’.
+FINRA authorities found that 52 percent of the retired pilot’s total liquid assets were invested in ‘high-risk alternative investments’.

 VSR Financial, like all FINRA member firms, has a professional responsibility to oversee the conduct of its individual brokers.
 The firm must have adequate supervisory systems in place to ensure that its brokers are behaving in a professional manner.
 In this case, VSR Financial clearly fell short of its obligations to its customer.
-The brokerage firm can be held liable for misconduct that is committed by its representative.
+The brokerage firm can be held liable for misconduct that is committed by its representatives.

 Request Your Free Legal Consultation Today

 At the Sonn Law Group, our securities fraud lawyers can help you seek compensation for your losses.
 Please do not hesitate to contact our team today.
-We represent investment fraud victims throughout the United States, Mexico and South America.
+We represent investment fraud victims throughout the United States, Mexico, and South America.